Arghyasree/multispecies-mic-transfer/docs/benchmark_schema.md

 - `<c` is represented by `c/2`;
 - `>c` is represented by `2c`.

-The original relation sign and reconciled interval remain in the benchmark, so the censoring information is retained.
+The original relation sign and final interval remain in the benchmark, so the censoring information is retained.

-## Source-Record Provenance Fields
+## Source-Record Information Fields

 These columns preserve information about the original BV-BRC records that contributed to each released observation.